Enrolling in a course

 - you are undertaking an Australian National Internship

-Students enrolling in a VET course need to apply directly to their provider.
-You will need to complete the correct application form and lodge it with the student administration office, faculty office or international office before the deadline set by the provider.
+If you are wanting to enrol in a vocational education and training (VET) course, you will need to apply directly to your intended VET provider.
+You will need to complete the correct application form and lodge it with the student administration or enrolments area of that VET provider according to the deadlines they set.